dst-ws22/website/docs/project-description.md

 Grading of the project will take into account the following:

--   Content - What is the quality of the research question and relevancy of data to those questions?
+-   Content - What is the quality of the (research) question and relevancy of data to those questions?
--   Correctness - Are statistical procedures carried out and explained correctly?
+-   Correctness - Are all procedures carried out and explained correctly?
--   Writing and Presentation - What is the quality of the statistical presentation, writing, and explanations?
+-   Writing and Presentation - What is the quality of the presentation, writing, and explanations?
 -   Creativity and Critical Thought - Is the project carefully thought out?
 Are the limitations carefully considered?
 Does it appear that time and effort went into the planning and implementation of the project?

 A general breakdown of scoring is as follows:

 -   *90%-100%*: Outstanding effort.
-Student understands how to apply all statistical concepts, can put the results into a cogent argument, can identify weaknesses in the argument, and can clearly communicate the results to others.
+Student understands how to apply all  concepts, can put the results into a cogent argument, can identify weaknesses in the argument, and can clearly communicate the results to others.
 -   *80%-89%*: Good effort.
 Student understands most of the concepts, puts together an adequate argument, identifies some weaknesses of their argument, and communicates most results clearly to others.
 -   *70%-79%*: Passing effort.
 Student has misunderstanding of concepts in several areas, has some trouble putting results together in a cogent argument, and communication of results is sometimes unclear.
 -   *60%-69%*: Struggling effort.
 Student is making some effort, but has misunderstanding of many concepts and is unable to put together a cogent argument.
 Communication of results is unclear.